Evans Diamond

-Evans Diamond at Stu Gordon Stadium is a college baseball park on the west coast of the United States, located on the campus of the University of California in Berkeley, California.
+Evans Diamond at Stu Gordon Stadium is a college baseball park on the west coast of the United States, located on the campus of the University of California, Berkeley.

-Opened in 1933, it is the home field of the California Golden Bears of the Pac-12 Conference, with a seating capacity of 2,500.
+Opened in 1933, it is the home field of the California Golden Bears of the Atlantic Coast Conference, with a seating capacity of 2,500.
 Evans Diamond is located in the UC sports complex at the southwest corner of campus, pressed between George C. Edwards Stadium to the west (right field) and Haas Pavilion to the east.

 History

 Originally named Edwards Field, it was renamed after Clint Evans, the California head coach from 1930–54.

 The stadium was renovated in 1992 at a cost of $275,000, paid for by the donations of UC alumni, with construction by RNT Landscaping of San Leandro.